samogot/betterdiscord-plugins/v2/Quoter/README.md

 - Thanks to romashko for hot-fixing Quoter v3.5.1
 - Thanks to Inve1951 (square) for hot-fixing Quoter v3.6.2
 - Thanks to MaxiHuHe04 for german translation.

-## Installation

-Likely you are using stable BetterDiscord version v1 (v0.2.81:**1.xxx**), so see [this instructions](../../v1#installation).
-You will need to install [`quoter.plugin.js`](https://betterdiscord.net/ghdl?url=https://github.com/samogot/betterdiscord-plugins/blob/master/v1/quoter.plugin.js) and [`1lib_discord_internals.plugin.js`](https://betterdiscord.net/ghdl?url=https://github.com/samogot/betterdiscord-plugins/blob/master/v1/1lib_discord_internals.plugin.js) files.
-If you are on windows - just download and run them.

-This plugin also supports alpha BetterDiscord version v2 for developers only.
-If you one of them, you do not need any instruction, but still there is [one](../README.md#installation).

-This plugin depends on [Lib Discord Internals](../1Lib%20Discord%20Internals) so install it too!